alo9507/rewards-action/README.md

 ## How it works

 1. You need a wallet that holds the reserves you want to use to reward contributors.
 2. You add a workflow to your repository and pass it the key to a wallet as a repository secret.
-(Yes we're putting a lot of trust on Github here. duh.)
+(Yes we're putting a lot of trust on Github here.)
 3. You add a `.octobay.json` to your repository, configuring the rewards.
 4. Contributors need to add a `.octobay.json` to their user repository (`github.com/<username>/<username>`), configuring an Ethereum address.
 5. Contributors without an address configured in a `.octobay.json`, will be guided be the GitHub action commenting on the issue, giving them a chance to add the configure an address and trigger the workflow again by replying to the comment.